aa29zzjj/jerryh-online-portfolio/final-project-part-three.md

 After reviewing feedback from Part II and analyzing audience interviews, several critical changes were made to improve clarity, focus, and narrative coherence:

-1. **Expanded Education Definition**
-In response to comments about the limited definition of "education rate," I revised the education visuals to include high school graduates, not just college-educated individuals.
-This gives a more accurate representation of the educational landscape in shrinking counties.

-2. **Improved Line Chart Readability**
+1. **Improved Data Visualization's Readability**
 Many viewers found the original line chart hard to interpret.
 I redesigned it using simplified labeling, bolded year markers, and more distinct color separation.
 In some cases, I replaced line charts with bar charts for a more digestible format.

-3. **Simplified Graph Titles**
+2. **Simplified Graph Titles**
 Technical or overly long chart titles were revised to be more accessible and story-aligned.
 For example, “2020–2023 Unemployment Rate for Top 5 Shrinking Counties” became “Jobless Trends in Pennsylvania’s Shrinking Counties.”

-4. **Refined Focus: Shrinking vs. Growing Counties** To provide context, I introduced a comparative element: the top 5 counties that are growing in population.
+3. **Refined Focus: Shrinking vs. Growing Counties** To provide context, I introduced a comparative element: the top 5 counties that are growing in population.
 This contrast enhances understanding of what factors contribute to growth vs. decline and helps anchor the shrinking counties within a broader state narrative.

-5. **Removed Less-Relevant Visuals**
+4. **Removed Less-Relevant Visuals**
-Based on audience feedback, I removed some redundant or off-topic visuals to reduce noise and strengthen the central message.
-Every remaining visual now supports one of the core questions driving the project.
+Based on audience feedback, it seems like non-relative data visualization, such as average salary for PA counties, is not valuable to the audience since it doesn't have any meaning for the stories.
+Besides, although education may be a factor that causes the population to shrink, it is not a good explanation since everyone has different thoughts on "educated".
+For example, are people who graduated from high school counted as educated?
+This will lead to another argument that who people are defined as educated people.
+Thus, these kinds of tables should be removed.

 ## The audience